 - No plants are now grown in the croplands for use as dyes, yet the skills of wild-harvesting and processing plants for craft-scale work have been retained.
 Natural dyes and dyestuffs can be bought from specialist suppliers.

 Types of plant, animal and mineral dyes.
+Dyes in history.
 Dyes in the croplands.
-Dyes in history.
+Dyes in the modern world.

 Types of natural dye